Equivalence of Context and Parameter Updates in Modern Transformer Blocks: Introduction

 However, this proof was developed for a vanilla transformer block, leaving open the question of its applicability to the complex and varied architectures used in modern models.
 These models employ different components, such as gated MLPs (e.g., SwiGLU, GeGLU)~\citep{Shazeer2020glu} which utilize activation functions like GELU~\citep{hendrycks2016gelu}, RMSNorm~\citep{Zhang19rmsnorm}, and Pre-Normalization schemes~\citep{Xiong2020prenorm} and do not use biases, which were required to absorb the impact of the residual connection.
 The compatibility of these modern architectures with the implicit weight patch mechanism has not been formally analyzed.

 This paper bridges that gap and provides a comprehensive, general theory for implicit weight updates in modern transformers.
 Our main contributions are: \begin{itemize} \item We provide a constructive proof for a modern, Gemma-style architecture, deriving the exact parameter patches required to perfectly absorb context into the MLP and normalization layers (\textbf{\cref{thm:gemma_block}} in \cref{sec:gemma-block}). \item We extend this finding inductively to deep, multi-layer models, proving that a perfect patch exists for the entire network (\textbf{\cref{thm:multilayer}} in \cref{sec:multilayer}) and provide a practical algorithm for its computation (\cref{alg:multilayer}). \item We introduce a general framework built on two core properties, \emph{input controllability} (\cref{dfn:input-controllability}) and \emph{output controllability} (\cref{dfn:output-controllability}).
-We use this framework to prove a \textbf{unified theorem (\cref{thm:unified_residual})} that generalizes our findings to a wide range of architectures including Gemma, Llama, Mistral, and MoE models (\cref{sec:general}). \item We experimentally validate our theory on a Gemma 3 model, showing that the patched model without context achieves near-perfect logit matching and identical token generation to the original model with context (\cref{sec:experiments}). \end{itemize}
+We use this framework to prove a \textbf{unified theorem (\cref{thm:unified_residual})} that generalizes our findings to a wide range of architectures including Gemma, Llama, Falcon, Mistral, and MoE models (\cref{sec:general}). \item We experimentally validate our theory on a Gemma 3 model for both text and image contexts and a Falcon model for text contexts, showing that the patched model without context achieves near-perfect logit matching and identical token generation to the original model with context (\cref{sec:experiments}). \end{itemize}

+\paragraph{Conflict of Interest Disclosure.} The authors M.M., J.G., and B.D. are employed by Google, which leads the development of Gemma, one of the models evaluated in this paper.
+A.G. is affiliated with both the University of Cambridge and Google Research.